Travel Guide: Accommodation, itinerary, and places to see when planning a trip to Cagayan

-St. Peter Metropolitan Cathedral or Tuguegarao Cathedral (est. 1761).
+St. Peter Metropolitan Cathedral of Tuguegarao Cathedral (est. 1761).
 The church is an 18th-century Baroque-style architecture, iwas constructed from January 17, 1761 to 1767 by the Dominicans who came to evangelize Cagayan Valley.
-WWII damaged the structure severely losing the original interiors.
+WWII damaged the structure severely, losing the original interiors.
 The cathedral with the belfry is said to be the biggest Spanish colonial church in Cagayan region.

 How to get there?

 40 Gomez St., Tuguegarao 3500 Cagayan

 College Avenue.
 Tuguegarao has Manila’s version of U-Belt or University belt.
 College Avenue and its surrounding street refers to the city’s area where there is a high concentration of colleges and universities, as well as middle and high school.
 Tuguegarao got its namesake as “the Center of Education in Cagayan Valley.

 Major universities and colleges located in Tuguegarao City:

 University of Saint Louis, Tuguegarao, St. Paul University Philippines, Cagayan State University, University of Cagayan valley, and Cagayan Colleges.